rishavnaskar/hitbeat/README.md

 Welcome to HitBeat, a fun learning app, which teaches you beatboxing and analyzes your progress in real time.
 The app uses extensive deep learning models to analyze the users' recorded audios and shows a percentage of improvement.

 ## Inspiration
 Music comes from practice, not just books.
 In this pandemic era, amateur beatboxers only have plenty of youtube tutorials to learn from, but not a single one of them can analyze the users' progress over time.
-That is exactly where our app comes in!
+Something quite similar happened to one of our teammates a couple of months back where he was unable to improve since he couldn't track his progress.
+And That is exactly where our app comes in!
 And not just beatboxing, we plan to implement our app on various other domains of music, in future.

 ## What it does
-Our app shows various beatboxing audios which the user can listen to and try to cover that by recording their own audio.
+Our app shows various beatboxing audios (Lip Roller, Siren, Clip Roller, etc.) which the user can listen to and try to cover that by recording their own audio.
 Once recorded, the users can choose to compare, which in turn shows the percentage of match of the users' audio with the original audio.
 When the users records again after some practice, they can see that their score improved.
 Hence, with time, the users will be able to track their improvement!

 ## Challenges we ran into
 • Extracting the audio signal from the audio file, given its file URL